Reading Time: 5 minutes

 test_blog

-Testing is essential to all code, it's a warranty on the expected behavior and a measure of quality.
+Testing is essential to all code, it’s a warranty on the expected behavior and a measure of quality.
 Having a large and thorough test suite increases the confidence we have on a system.
-That's why offers a number of options for testing, like our Functional Test Framework or MUnit, a good example of the former being FunctionalTestCase.
+That’s why Mule offers a number of options for testing, like our Functional Test Framework or MUnit, a good example of the former being FunctionalTestCase.

 By extending from this class we can create our own tests around a Mule configuration XML file (or many) that will be run as an app in a Mule server.
 We can then run flows or use MuleClient to send requests and verify that the responses are the expected ones, for example.